 Brain power and intellect

-A number of studies have reported a reduction in brain power after surgery, chemotherapy or whilst taking hormone therapies.
-This can be exacerbated by fatigue or other drugs such as pain killers, sedatives or antidepressants.
 The official name for this condition is impairment of cognitive function and can manifest itself as a loss of memory, inability to concentrate or both.
 At the same time patients routine lifestyle may have been disrupted by the cancer and its therapies.
 Patients may not have the same intellectual stimulation in the work place or social interaction with friends and colleagues.
-Fortunately, this is usually a temporary situation although it may require a lot of hard work to correct.
+Fortunately, this is often a temporary situation (especially after chemotherapy - "chemo brain" ) although it may require a lot of hard work and time to correct.

 How can you help: